Xeonzilla/tessera-ui.github.io/docs/en/guide/component.md

 # Component

-In `tessera`, a component (Component) is the basic building block of the user interface.
+In `tessera`, a component is the basic building block of the user interface.
 It allows developers to create complex UIs by composing these components.

 `tessera` expresses components as functions, usually by marking functions with the `#[tessera]` macro.
 Below we also refer to components as "tessera".